Whatsapp Icon

 One of the first feelings many patients experience following a diagnosis is a sense of isolation.
 It's important to remember that you are not alone.
 There are numerous support groups and communities made up of individuals who understand exactly what you're going through.
 Engaging with support groups can provide a comforting sense of community.
 These groups are available both in person and online, offering flexibility to those who may have mobility issues or a packed schedule due to treatment.

-Another vital resource available to patients and their families is professional counseling.
+Another vital resource available to patients and their families is professional counselling.
 Speaking to a psychologist or therapist who specializes in oncology can provide a safe space to express feelings and fears.
 This process can be incredibly therapeutic, helping ease the emotional burden that comes with a cancer diagnosis and treatment.
-Many cancer treatment centers offer counseling services, or your medical team can refer you to a specialist.
+Many cancer treatment centres offer counselling services, or your medical team can refer you to a specialist.

 In addition to mental and emotional support, it's also important to discuss nutritional care during and after treatment.
 Eating the right kinds of foods can help strengthen the body and promote healing.
 For those who have undergone an esophagectomy, your medical team will recommend a specific diet tailored to your new needs.
 Generally, a diet rich in fruits, vegetables, and whole grains is beneficial.
 Foods that are easy to swallow and digest, such as soft, well-cooked vegetables and fruit smoothies, are often recommended.